Transparency Effects in Illustrator (Part 2)

 Link: www.istockphoto.com/article_view.php?ID=1267

-This article is also available for reading in the following categories: About Microstocks, Istockphoto
+This article is available in the following categories: About Microstocks, Istockphoto

 Comment on "Transparency Effects in Illustrator (Part 2)"